COGS108/Overview/COGS108-Syllabus.md

 At the end of the course there is a *required* team evaluation survey...this is your opportunity to provide feedback and let us know if a teammate did not contribute.
 Each student will submit a survey.

-Finally, starting week 3, there will be an *optional* weekly survey to be completed individually describing your project progress.
-Students will earn a small amount of extra credit for each survey completed such that students who complete all 7 weeks' surveys will earn 0.5% extra credit to their final grade.
+Finally, starting the week after proposals are due, there will be an *optional* weekly survey to be completed individually describing your project progress.
+Students will earn a small amount of extra credit for each survey completed such that students who complete all weeks' surveys will earn 0.5% extra credit to their final grade.

 ### Project Grading